Why Trump shouldn't run the North Korea playbook on Iran | DW | 13.09.2019

 If Trump seeks a Singapore-style summit with Iran, a diplomatic breakthrough, symbolic or otherwise, looks unrealistic as the US continues to strong-arm Tehran.

-The nuclear deal was already a major diplomatic step forward, and the policy of sanctions relief was proving more effective than it had been with North Korea.
+The nuclear deal was already a major diplomatic step forward, and the policy of sanctions relief was proving more effective with Iran than it had been with North Korea.

 Read more: Why Russia, Iran seek deeper ties with North Korea